-The Santa Monica Mountains Conservancy has done considerable work on mapping undeveloped habitat blocks and the existing corridors that wildlife actually uses to move between these habitats.
+The Santa Monica Mountains Conservancy has done considerable work on mapping undeveloped habitat blocks and the existing corridors that wildlife actually uses to move between these habitats, and the Planning Department should have built upon that work, rather than ignore it.
 The science is clear that these true wildlife corridors are very different from the yards of the typical home in the Wildlife District.
-The Wildlife Ordinance's ill-considered fencing regulations cannot magically turn a typical yard into an actual wildlife corridor, and no amount of spin will change this.
+The Wildlife Ordinance's ill-considered fencing regulations cannot magically turn a typical yard into an actual wildlife corridor, and no amount of spin or wishful thinking will change this.
 Rather than find a way to protect the true wildlife corridors that animals actually use, the Planning Department instead entirely ignores the SMMC's work and accepted science, and for inexplicable reasons attempts to create small counterfeit corridors throughout the Wildlife District that will have little or no benefit to wildlife, to the detriment of residents and wildlife alike.